 When looking for a doctor to conduct your aviation medical examination, it is imperative you find someone who has an intimate understanding of the risks, requirements, and the process of flying an aircraft.

-Dr. Grazer has more than 6,000 hours of flight time and has been flying since he was 13 years old.
+Dr. Grazer in Newport Beach has more than 6,000 hours of flight time and has been flying since he was 13 years old.
 Dr Grazer soloed three airplanes on his 16th birthday.
 He is currently rated as a commercial, single-engine, multi-engine, land, sea-plane, glider, and rotorcraft pilot.

 Additionally, he is also a certified instrument, multi-engine, and glider flight instructor.
-As a medical and piloting professional, Dr. Grazer is uniquely qualified to conduct comprehensive and effective examinations in order to ensure you are in the best health before you lift off.
+As a medical and piloting professional in Newport Beach, Dr. Grazer is uniquely qualified to conduct comprehensive and effective examinations in order to ensure you are in the best health before you lift off.